 This would be a very significant divergence from the care model that has been in place in New York since inception.
 This change should not be hastily enacted as part of the state budget.
 Rather, much further discussion and objective studies are needed to demonstrate the value and ensure that it does not result in health care costs increasing and most importantly, that patient quality of care is not sacrificed.
-For these reasons, NYACEP strongly urges your opposition to this proposal and requests that it be rejected in the budget
+For these reasons, the Emergency Physicians of New York ACEP strongly urge your opposition to this proposal and requests that Expanded Physician Assistant (PA) Scope of Practice Health/MH Article VII, Part V, be rejected in the FY26 Budget.